rsyncOSX/RsyncUI/README.md

 ## Version of rsync

 RsyncUI is verified with rsync versions 2.6.9 and 3.2.x.
-Other versions of rsync will work but numbers about transferred files is not set in logs.
-It is recommended to [install](https://rsyncui.netlify.app/post/rsync/) the latest version of rsync by Homebrew.
+It is recommended to install the latest version of [rsync](https://rsyncui.netlify.app/post/rsync/) by Homebrew.

 ## Application icon